arighi/virtme-ng/README.md

 Then the kernel is executed using the virtme module.
 This allows to test the kernel using a safe copy-on-write snapshot of the entire host filesystem.

-All the kernels compiled with KernelCraft have a `-rc` suffix to their kernel version, this allows to easily determine if you're inside a KernelCraft kernel or if you're using the real host kernel (simply by checking `uname -r`).
+All the kernels compiled with virtme-ng have a `-rc` suffix to their kernel version, this allows to easily determine if you're inside a virtme-ng kernel or if you're using the real host kernel (simply by checking `uname -r`).

-It is also possible to generate and inspect a memory dump of the tested kernel running `kc -d` from the host, while the test kernel is running.
+It is also possible to generate and inspect a memory dump of the tested kernel running `virtme-ng -d` from the host, while the test kernel is running.

 External kernel modules
 =======================

-It is possible to recompile and test out-of-tree kernel modules inside the KernelCraft kernel, simply by building them against the local directory of the kernel git repository that was used to build and run the kernel.
+It is possible to recompile and test out-of-tree kernel modules inside the virtme-ng kernel, simply by building them against the local directory of the kernel git repository that was used to build and run the kernel.

 Default options
 ===============

-Typically, if you always use kc with an external build server (e.g., `kc --build-host REMOTE_SERVER --build-host-exec-prefix CMD`) you don't always want to specify these options, so instead, you can simply define them in ~/.kernelcraft.conf under `default_opts` and then simply run `kc`.
+Typically, if you always use virtme-ng with an external build server (e.g., `virtme-ng --build-host REMOTE_SERVER --build-host-exec-prefix CMD`) you don't always want to specify these options, so instead, you can simply define them in ~/.virtme-ng.conf under `default_opts` and then simply run `virtme-ng`.

 Example (always use an external build server called 'kathleen' and run make inside a build chroot called 'chroot:lunar-amd64').
-To do so, modify the `default_opts` sections in ~/.kernelcraft.conf as following:
+To do so, modify the `default_opts` sections in ~/.virtme-ng.conf as following:

     "default_opts" : {
         "build_host": "kathleen",
         "build_host_exec_prefix": "schroot -c chroot:lunar-amd64 --"
     },

-Now you can simply run `kc` to build your kernel using the external build host, prepending the exec prefix command when running make.
+Now you can simply run `virtme-ng` to build your kernel using the external build host, prepending the exec prefix command when running make.

 Troubleshooting